BusraCevik/Leetcode_SQL50_Problemset/README.md

 # LeetCode SQL Top 50 – Daily Practice

 This repository contains my daily solutions for LeetCode's Top 50 SQL problems.
 Each day, I solve one problem, write the SQL query, and add notes for better understanding.

 📅 Start Date: June 20, 2025
+📅 End Date: August 23, 2025
-🎯 Goal: Complete all 50 problems in 50 days
+🎯 Goal: Complete all 50 problems

+Update: It was an amazing journey.
+After completing this challenge, I feel much more confident in my SQL skills.
+This problem set was thoughtfully designed and really helped me strengthen my understanding.
+I’m proud of the consistency and effort I put into completing all 50 problems, and I’m excited to take on even more challenges in the future! 💪✨

 ---